trevisanj/f311/_sources/install.rst.txt

    source activate astroenv

-Now you should be able to install everything using pip:
+Now you should be able to install all the packages using pip:

 .. code:: shell

-   pip install a99 numpy scipy matplotlib astropy configobj pyqt5 bs4 robobrowser requests fortranformat tabulate rows pip install f311
+   pip install numpy scipy matplotlib astropy configobj bs4 robobrowser requests fortranformat tabulate rows pyqt5 a99 f311

 **Note** Every time you want to work with _f311_, you will need to activate the environment: